Ancistrus sp. Yellow Black Eye

 Ancistrus sp.
 Yellow Black Eye - top view head male and female

 The papilla shape itself is a bit misleading, since males show mostly a bigger papilla, than females, which is with most pleco species the other way around.
-But we can see, that the female shows yellow spots around the papilla, which makes sexing even with only ventral pictures possible.
+But it is clearly visible that the female has yellow spots around the papilla, which makes it possible to determine the sex even with only ventral photographs.

 Ancistrus sp.
 Yellow Black Eye - genital papilla male and female